jameshfisher/jameshfisher.com/_posts/2017-03-03-add-developer-account-to-xcode.md

 ---
-title: "How to add a developer account to XCode"
+title: How to add a developer account to XCode
+justification: >-
-justification: "I'm making Vidrio with XCode.
-I've just switched to my new MacBook Pro, which doesn't want to build Vidrio."
+  I'm making Vidrio with XCode.
+I've just switched to my new MacBook Pro, which doesn't want to build Vidrio.
+tags:
+  - xcode
+  - ios
+  - macos
+  - app-development
+  - code-signing
+  - certificates
+taggedAt: '2024-03-26'
 ---

 I just switched to my new MacBook Pro (the one with the touch bar - a feature I'll be adding to Vidrio).
 I cloned the Vidrio repository, and attempted to build it with XCode, but XCode complains: